hvetter-de/ghost-azurestorage/README.md

 	"connectionString": "YourConnectionStringHere",
 	"container": "YourOptionalContainerName",
 	"cdnUrl": "YourCDNEndpointDomain",
-	"useHttps" : "true" //Optional: CDN protocol.
+	"useHttps" : "true", //Optional: CDN protocol.
 Defaults to http if omitted.
 Set to "true", to enable.
+	"useDatedFolder" : true //Optional: Defaults to false.
+Set to `true` to enable.
        }
     },
 ```